Lemon Streusel Cake

 - 1 tablespoon lemon juice

 - Cut butter into cake mix until crumbly.
 Set aside 1 cup mixture for topping; stir in nuts and set aside.
-In a large bowl, beat the remaining cake mixture, milk and eggs on high speed for 2 minutes.
-Pour into greased and floured 13-in. x 9-in. baking dish; set aside.
+To remaining mixture, add milk and eggs; beat on high speed for 2 minutes.
+Pour into greased and floured 13x9-in. baking dish; set aside.

-- In a small bowl, beat the cream cheese, sugar, lemon juice and peel until blended.
+- In a small bowl, beat the cream cheese, sugar, lemon juice and zest until blended.
 Drop by teaspoonfuls onto the batter and spread to edges of pan.

 - Sprinkle with reserved cake mixture.
-Bake at 350° for 30-35 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 30-35 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.
 Store in refrigerator.
-Yield: 12 servings.

-Originally published as Lemon Streusel Cake in Country Woman May/June 1990, p33
+Originally published as Lemon Streusel Cake in Country Woman May/June 1990